MindscapeHQ/raygun4net/Mindscape.Raygun4Net.NetCore/README.md

 Where is my app API key?
 ========================
-When you create a new application on your Raygun dashboard, your app API key is displayed at the top of the instructions page.
+When you create a new application on your Raygun dashboard, your app API key is displayed within the instructions page.
 You can also find the API key by clicking the "Application Settings" button in the side bar of the Raygun dashboard.

 Namespace